IBM/dsce-sample-apps/hr-talent-acquisition/readme.md

 ## Set up and launch application

-1. Create MySQL table and insert data into it.
-Find the queries in `sql/db_scripts.sql` file.
+1. Create MySQL table and load data into it using `sql/db_scripts.sql` file.

 2. Go to the root directory and prepare your python environment.